kubernetes/ingress-nginx/examples/deployment/gce/README.md

 l7-lb-controller-1s22c   2/2       Running   0          27s
 ```

-now you can create an Ingress and observe the controller
+Now you can create an Ingress and observe the controller:

 ```console
 $ kubectl create -f gce-tls-ingress.yaml